divelab/DIG/README.md

 ## Overview
 *DIG: Dive into Graphs* is a turnkey library for graph deep learning research.

-[DIG: A Turnkey Library for Diving into Graph Deep Learning Research](https://arxiv.org/abs/2103.12608) by Meng Liu*, Youzhi Luo*, Limei Wang*, Yaochen Xie*, Hao Yuan*, Shurui Gui, Zhao Xu, Haiyang Yu, Jingtun Zhang, Yi Liu, Keqiang Yan, Bora Oztekin, Haoran Liu, Xuan Zhang, Cong Fu, Shuiwang Ji.
+[DIG: A Turnkey Library for Diving into Graph Deep Learning Research](https://arxiv.org/abs/2103.12608) by Meng Liu*, Youzhi Luo*, Limei Wang*, Yaochen Xie*, Hao Yuan*, Shurui Gui, Zhao Xu, Haiyang Yu, Jingtun Zhang, Yi Liu, Keqiang Yan, Bora Oztekin, Haoran Liu, Xuan Zhang, Cong Fu, and Shuiwang Ji.

 It includes unified implementations of **data interfaces**, **common algorithms**, and **evaluation metrics** for several advanced tasks.
 Our goal is to enable researchers to easily implement and benchmark algorithms.
 Currently, we consider the following research directions.